-The LQIP is 1300 bytes in size, still almost 10x smaller than the original image and a significant improvement in terms of visual experience over any other placeholder technique.
+The LQIP is 1300 bytes in size, almost 10x smaller than the original image, and a significant improvement in terms of visual experience over any other placeholder technique.

-Here is a video demonstrating how this effect works for the user.
+Here’s a video demonstrating how this effect works for the user:

 You can view the working example and code for using LQIP technique here.

-It is clearly evident from the video samples of the two techniques above, that using dominant-color placeholders or using low-quality image placeholders provides a smoother transition from the placeholder to the actual image, gives the user an idea of what is to come in place of that placeholder and improves loading perception.
+It is evident from the video samples of the two techniques above, that using dominant-color placeholders or using low-quality image placeholders provides a smoother transition from the placeholder to the actual image, while giving the user an idea of what’s to come and improves loading perception.

 2. Adding some buffer time for image load

-When we discussed different methods to trigger image load above, we checked for the point of time where the image enters the viewport i.e. image load is triggered when the top edge of the image placeholder, coincides with the bottom edge of the viewport.
+When we discussed different methods to trigger image load above, we checked for the point of time where the image enters the viewport, i.e. when the top edge of the image placeholder coincides with the bottom edge of the viewport.

-Often, users scroll really fast through the page and the image will need some time to load and appear on the screen.
-In this scenario, combined with the fact that the load image event might be triggered with a delay because of throttling, you would often face the scenario where the placeholders come into the viewport, the user waits for a few milliseconds and then the image shows up.
+Often, users scroll swiftly through the page, and the image needs some time to load and appear on the screen.
+In this scenario, combined with the fact that the load image event might be triggered with a delay because of throttling, you would often face the scenario where the placeholders come into the viewport, the user waits for a few milliseconds while the image loads up.
 This delay makes for a poor user experience.

 While using Intersection Observers to load the image or using low-quality image placeholders provides better loading performance and user experience, there is another simple trick that you can use to ensure that the images are always loaded completely when they enter the viewport – introduce a margin to the trigger point for images.